nomilous/notice/README.md

 ### Also, Important, Unresolved Testing Caveat

 * Using [when](https://github.com/cujojs/when) for promises.
 But it's wrapped through [also](https://github.com/nomilous/also) because `when` is a keyword in coffee-script.
-* I mention this because `when` breaks [mocha](https://github.com/visionmedia/mocha)'s cacacity to catch failing Assertions, making tests timeout instead of failing coherently.
+* I mention this because `when` breaks [mocha](https://github.com/visionmedia/mocha)'s capacity to catch failing Assertions, making tests timeout instead of failing coherently.
 You'll find commented console.logs in places where this has annoyed me already.
 * I confess to having spent ZERO effort on actually understanding/resolving this issue.
 * Also, the tests are not so beautifully organised into context groups.